 The student has the option of taking general electives for the M.L.I.S. or focusing in one or more areas.
 The School provides advising to help students select appropriate courses for a variety of areas of specialization.

 Students interested in School Library Media licensure have three pathways: M.L.I.S. degree with K-12 School Library Media Licensure, Dual Degree M.Ed./ M.L.I.S. degrees with K-12 School Library Media Licensure, or K-12 School Library Media Licensure only.
 The K-12 School Library media Licensure only program prepares graduates to work in school libraries only, leads to a multi-age licensure in school library media, and includes library science and instructional technology courses.
 In addition, they must successfully complete the exam for Library Media Specialists, administered by the Evaluation Systems Group of Pearson.

-Also, for a number of M.L.I.S. degree options, a sequence of required courses provides training in the theory and practice in the following:
+A number of M.L.I.S. degree options provide training in the theory and practice in the following: